bas-ansible-roles-collection/system-users/tests/README.md

 ### Setup

 If not added already, create a new project in [SemaphoreCI](https://semaphoreci.com) using the `develop` branch of the Project Repository and associate within the *antarctica* organisation.
+Repeat this for the *master* branch when ready.

 If the project already exists, but not this branch, check the settings below are correct and add the *develop* branch as a new build branch manually.
+Repeat this for the *master* branch when ready.

 In the settings for this project set the *Build Settings* to: